stablekernel/aqueduct/ROADMAP.md

     - Add protections for POST /auth/code to ensure the request is coming from the HTML authentication page.
     - Make interface more convenient for setting up authorizers.

-### Websocket Support
-  - Purpose: Websockets are a common way of implementing bidirectional communication and realtime "push" behavior in an web application and Aqueduct applications should allow for this behavior to be incorporated into the application structure.
-  - Notes:
-    - RequestController subclass that upgrades requests and then manages events.
-      - Must be addressable from inside the application once established, so that events in the application can push data to its connected client.
-Addressing is application-specific.
-      - Must handle errors, cleanup and maintaining connectivity.
-      - Must handle working in a RequestController listener stream, i.e. can be behind middleware like Authorizers.
-      - Could potentially be sent to another isolate (if detachSocket + sending DetachedSocket across an isolate works), so that one (or more) dedicated isolates handle websocket connections.
-Looking for a more Erlang architecture here.
-Another approach would be to set up a separate

 ### Scripting/Tool Feedback Improvements
   - Purpose: To give better feedback to Aqueduct users executing Aqueduct applications.
   - Notes: